Nope, not me! I really, really, really did not like baked beans – well, not until now!

 I can’t take credit for this recipe, however, I have manipulated the original recipe somewhat; and this version is scrumptious!

-Homemade Baked Beans – Serves 4
+Homemade Baked Beans – Serves 4 – 6 depending upon how hungry you are!

 - 2 medium brown onions finely chopped